dartmouthrobotics/underwater-assembly-auv/README.md

 ## Notes on setting up the wifi to allow remote wireless shell access

-How to make the pi an access point
+How to make the upboard an access point

 1. Install isc-dhcp-server and hostapd